 More recently, the popularity of online shopping in Mexico has created a parallel ‘postal’ service comprising a small army of couriers delivering packages and goods, and these also serve as deliverers and collectors, picking-up items from customers’ homes when they decide to return goods for a replacement or a refund.

 The two big international companies, DHL and FedEx, have extensive operations here and there are also several national companies, the leading one is Estafeta.
 Mexico’s national postal system also has a courier division, and Amazon Mexico also runs its own delivery service network in some of Mexico’s bigger towns and cities as well as contracting private third parties to courier its packages around the country.

 Remembering your postal and courier delivery services

 Dia del Cartero was first established in Mexico on November 12, 1931, and in 1947 the post office printed its first special stamp commemorating the work and efforts of the nation’s postal delivery men, labeling it “Anonymous Hero.”

 If you live in Mexico and regularly get post through the regular mail, it’s traditional to give your local post man or woman a gift—usually a small cash tip on this day, or more likely during the month of November on day when you receive post or see your delivery person on your street.

 In these days of online shopping, many deliveries are now made by couriers instead of the traditional postal service.
-You might consider paying an occasional small tip the courier for deliveries, or if the couriers that service your neighborhood become known to you, you can tip them in November, or around Christmas time.
+You might consider paying an occasional small tip the courier for deliveries, or if the couriers that service your neighborhood become known to you, you can tip them in November, or alternatively around Christmas time.